 In partnership with the Alzheimer’s Association, we offer two support groups, one at Mt.
-Diablo Center on the third Wednesday of each month from 4:30pm-6:00pm and another at the Bedford Center (dates vary, contact Evie Christou for details).
+Diablo Center on the third Wednesday of each month from 4:30pm-6:00pm and another at the Bedford Center.
+Schedules vary at this time due to COVID-19, for more information, please send us a message here.
 A different topic is addressed at every session and covers the variety of issues and challenges facing caregivers.

 PROGRAM ELIGIBILITY AND COST